InVirtuoGen: a bit more insight into the model

 The Search for Better Inductive Biases

 Naturally, I started looking at what else was out there.
 The most promising thing I found was NVIDIA's GenMol - a masked discrete diffusion model.
 At least it wasn't pretending molecules had a left-to-right order.
 Instead, it would mask random tokens and gradually unmask them.
-Better, but still... once you unmask a position, you're committed.
-No take-backs.
-So now you are just predicting tokens in an aribtrary order.
+Better, but still... once a token is unmasked during sampling, it is treated as fixed and no longer updated

-Here's the thing: GenMol had no open code at the time for my to investigate (even now, their checkpoints are not openly accessible to my best knowledge).
+Here's the thing: GenMol had no open code at the time for my to investigate.
 So I started building my own version.
 But instead of using their masked diffusion framework, I implemented it using discrete flow matching, mostly because I had just read the Gat et al. paper and thought it was elegant.

 What started as "let me just recreate GenMol to understand it" turned into something unexpected.